Duckwalk

-The duckwalk is a form of locomotion performed by assuming a low partial squatting position and walking forwards, maintaining the low stance.
+The duckwalk is a form of dance performed by assuming a low partial squatting position and walking forwards, maintaining the low stance.
 It is similar to stalking and prowling.
 It is most widely known as a stage element of guitar showmanship popularized by rock 'n' roll guitarist Chuck Berry.

 It is also a physical exercise commonly used in military training.

 Chuck Berry's other guitar playing stunt, his one-legged hop routine with the other leg waving in the air is also known as a duckwalk.

 Origins

+According to Levon Helm, drummer and singer for The Band, traveling medicine shows and music shows such as F. S. Wolcott's Original Rabbit's Foot Minstrels, established in 1911 and featuring African-American blues singers and dancers, would put on titillating performances in rural areas: "After the finale, they'd have the midnight ramble," Helm told Martin Scorsese in The Last Waltz.
+With young children off the premises, the show resumed: "The songs would get a little bit juicier.
+The jokes would get a little funnier and the prettiest dancer would really get down and shake it a few times.
+A lot of the rock and roll duckwalks and moves came from that."

-While the origins of the duckwalk have been traced as far back as T-Bone Walker who already during the 1930s performed dance moves while playing his guitar, it was Chuck Berry who made the duckwalk popular and who is often credited as the inventor.
+Others who perpetuated the duckwalk included T-Bone Walker, who already during the 1930s performed dance moves while playing his guitar.
+Ultimately, it was Chuck Berry who made the duckwalk popular and who is often credited as the inventor.
 He first used it as a child when he walked "stooping with full-bended knees, but with my back and head vertical" under a table to retrieve a ball and his family found it entertaining; he used it when "performing in New York for the first time and some journalist branded it the duck walk."
 Chuck Berry performs duckwalk in songs such as the 1956 "rock, rock, rock!" and 1973's "Sweet Little Rock and Roller".